Best Shoes for Plantar Fasciitis

 A pair of pumps can be both casual and smart, making a very versatile style.
 Avoid anything completely flat, and opt for pumps that have some build up in the heel area, shoes with hidden heels are subtle but really effective for support.
 Check the flexibility of the shoes too as this can greatly improve your comfort – don’t make your feet work too hard either flexing the shoe or trying to grip toes and keep it on your foot.

 When you are exploring, you don’t want your feet to feel dragged down.
 Look for walking shoes that are lightweight and flexible, and a direct-injection PU sole unit is one of the best performing sole construction methods for Plantar Fasciitis.
 This offers durable support and not simply soft and squishy underfoot – it may seem counter-intuitive but supportive shoes are very rarely soft.

 Best Boots for Plantar Fasciitis

-Boot season is well and truly upon us and this season we have a huge variety of styles.
+Boot season is well and truly upon us and this season we have a vast variety of styles.
 If you are looking for boots for plantar fasciitis, we recommend avoiding anything heavy.
 Lightweight boots from Legero, IMAC and ECCO will feel like you are walking on air, and the PU soles are extremely hard-wearing.
-Wearing a nice flexible and lightweight boot, like these examples, means your foot works less hard with every step and you benefit from the shock absorption which is built in.
+Wearing a nice flexible and lightweight boot, like these examples, means your foot works less hard with every step and you benefit from the built-in shock absorption.